Covid-19 coronavirus: Government eyes legal action as businesses flout wage subsidy rules

 The Ministry of Social Development (MSD) has so far undertaken more than 2400 random and targeted audits of businesses who have taken advantage of the scheme.

-Almost 1300 applicants have voluntarily advises they would pay back the subsidy – totaling $16.2 million, according to MSD figures.
+Almost 1300 applicants have voluntarily advised they would pay back the subsidy – totalling $16.2 million, according to MSD figures.

 But the Government's auditing resulted in 56 applications being asked to refund either all, or part of the subsidy.